Get insider access

 4. Best Large Cheap TV Under $1,000

 If you're looking for a cheap TV for under $1,000 and want the biggest TV for the lowest possible cost, consider the TCL S4/S450G.
 It's available in a wide range of sizes, from 43 to 85 inches.
-The 75-inch model is significantly cheaper than $1,000, and its 85-inch model is sold for exactly that amount and is even cheaper when on sale.
-However, it doesn't deliver the same good dark room performance as the Hisense U6K due to its lack of local dimming, and it also doesn't get nearly as bright or as colorful.
-Of course, by going with a cheap TV, you're losing out on gaming features like HDMI 2.1 bandwidth and VRR, but it does have extremely low input lag for fast and responsive inputs.
+The 75-inch model is significantly cheaper than $1,000, and its 85-inch model is regularly sold for under $1,000.
+However, it doesn't deliver the same good dark room performance as the Hisense U6/U6N due to its lack of local dimming, and it also doesn't get nearly as bright or as colorful.
+Of course, by going with a cheap TV, you're losing out on gaming features like HDMI 2.1 bandwidth and VRR.

 See our review